robert-nganga/flutterJobFinderApp_UI/README.md

 # flutter_jobfinder_ui

-A Flutter Job finder app UI.
+Job finder app UI from a design I found on dribble.